prashantsmore/xtreamteam/README.md

 Build Registration Page : ESTIMATION 34
 Story: As an app user, I need a page to register and login Acceptance Criteria: A page must be created that allow the user to register.
 Upon registration a confirmation email is created.
+Page layout follows home page design.

 Build Login Page : ESTIMATION 21
 Story: As an app user, I need a page to login Acceptance Criteria: A page must be created that allow the user to login.
 Login should not occur if username and password are not in database.
+Page layout follows home page design.

 Build View Profile Feature for Families : ESTIMATION 21
 Story: As a family, I need to be able to view my QR Code and current balance.
 Acceptance Criteria: App allows logged in users to view their account information.
+Page layout follows home page design.

 Build Edit Profile Feature : ESTIMATION 21
 Story: As a family, I need to be able to edit my profile (in case of contact information change)